What to do if you are unhappy with the service or advice you have received

 Step 2: Making a formal complaint

-If the situation has not been resolved to your satisfaction the next more formal approach is to raise the issue with our Complaints Partner, Simon Gowler.
+If the situation has not been resolved to your satisfaction you can raise the matter more formally.
+You are invited to raise the issue with our Complaints Partner, Gill Peate.

-If at all possible please put your complaint in writing, explaining the circumstances and the reasons for your dissatisfaction.
-We will acknowledge this letter within 3 working days of its receipt.
-Mr Gowler may deal with the matter himself or ask one of the Partners to do so but the acknowledgement letter will clearly tell you who is dealing with the matter.
+Please put your complaint in writing, explaining the circumstances and the reasons for your dissatisfaction.
+This letter will be acknowledged within 3 working days of its receipt.
+Mrs Peate may deal with the matter herself or ask one of the Partners to do so but the acknowledgement letter will clearly tell you who is dealing with the matter.

-We hope to have amicably resolved matters by this stage.
+Hopefully matters will have been amicably resolved by this stage.
 However, if you remain dissatisfied you should contact us again and we will arrange for another partner, unconnected with the matter, to review the decision.
 If this is the case you will receive a further report within 14 days of your appeal.

 At the conclusion of these investigations, the findings will be communicated to you in writing and it is hoped that a resolution will be possible which will both deal with the issues raised by you whilst at the same time preserving the goodwill between yourself and the firm.